Taking out a new credit card can be a helpful way of building up a good financial history – but are there other ways of improving your credit score?

 If you're applying for a new credit card with a limit of £3,000 and you have three other credit cards that you haven't used in years, but when combined give you a total borrowing power of £9,000, the new lender will assess what the risk is of you having access to £12,000 in credit.

-They will be asking themselves, if this person were to suddenly borrow all of that money, would they still be able to repay their debt to us?
+They will be asking themselves, were this person to suddenly borrow all of that money, would they still be able to repay their debt to us?
 So make sure any accounts you don't use are closed down as this could also look like you are desperate for even more money to borrow – if you already have credit you can borrow, why apply for more?

 Check your credit report